Why do My Spider Plants have Wide Leaves? Cause & Facts

 Chlorophytum comosum Variegatum

 Variegated Spider Plant is one of the most common spider plant wide leaves.
 The leaves are green with broad, creamy-white stripes running lengthwise along the edges.
-These wide leaves make ‘Variegatum’ a popular choice for its striking appearance.
+Moreover, these wide leaves make ‘Variegatum’ a popular choice for its striking appearance.

 Chlorophytum comosum Bonnie